arthurPrvst/automatic-campaign-mailjet/doc/quickstart.md

 ### Bonus

-To avoid any issuee being catetgorized as "SPAM" you should configure the SPF and DKIM configuration for your sending mail address and your domain.
+To avoid any issue being categorized as "SPAM" you should configure the SPF and DKIM configuration for your sending mail address and your domain.
 To do so, go in your Mailjet profil > "Preferences" > "Domains" > "DKIM/SPF authentication".
 See a complete documention [here](https://documentation.mailjet.com/hc/fr/articles/360043050113-How-to-setup-DomainKeys-DKIM-and-SPF-in-my-DNS-records-).

 That's it ! :rocket: